 Then, once testing is complete, the final step is to analyze the results and decide on the shelf lifetime.

 The analysis verifies that the product remains safe, maintains its quality, and meets all regulatory and consumer expectations from production to consumption and beyond the labeled expiry date.
+Periodic revalidation of shelf life is recommended, especially when there are changes in formulation, packaging, or processing methods.

 Also, don’t forget to put the shelf life and expiry date on your beverage’s packaging to ensure consumers can see the information.
 This means you need a proper printing machine.
 See a complete list of thermal inkjet printers here.